 Graduates of CPR instructor courses will be able to teach the skill in their community.
 Those taking the course through the American Red Cross or the American Heart Association also gain access to additional training resources for instructors.
 The American Heart Association additionally monitors instructors during their first course.

-Overview of CPR Instructor Classes
+List of CPR Instructor Classes

 CPR Instructor Training Format